Nikduke/FS/README.md

 # Frequency Sweep Worst-Case Selection

-This repository contains a single script `FS_rules_Hzband_textreport_final.py` that analyzes impedance sweeps stored in an Excel workbook and identifies worst cases according to absolute and relative rules.
+This repository contains the Python scripts for analyzing impedance sweeps stored in an Excel workbook and identifying worst cases according to absolute and relative rules.

+`FS_rules_current.py` is the most up-to-date version of the tool.
+The original file `FS_rules_Hzband_textreport_final.py` is preserved alongside it for reference.

 ## Requirements